-Historic Iditarod Trail/Crow Pass Trail (Nature Center Trailhead to Echo Bend only ): Very good with some muddy spots.
+Historic Iditarod Trail/Crow Pass Trail (Nature Center Trailhead to Echo Bend only ): Great condition.

 Dog owners: Please remember to keep your dog(s) on a leash on the Rodak Trail, Albert Loop Trail and first mile of the Dew Mound and Iditarod Trail.
 Please be responsible trail users and pickup after your dogs.
 Bags are available at the trail head sign at the ERNC.